-Having stated the true doctrine, Paul sat about to refute the false.
+Having stated the true doctrine, Paul set about refuting the false.
 He warned against being led astray by false reasonings of philosophers.
 The fullness of divine revelation is in Christ.
-"For in him dwelleth all the full- ness of the Godhead bodily.
-And ye are complete in him, which is the head of all principalities and power" (2:9, 10).
+"For in him dwelleth all the fulness of the Godhead bodily.
+And ye are complete in him, which is the head of all principality and power" (2:9-10).
 He gave specific warnings concerning:

-- \ Gnosticism (verses 8-10) There is no deeper wisdom than that already given in God's Word.
-The fullness of the Godhead dwells in Christ bodily and we are complete in Him. - \ Legalism (verses 11-17)-The legalism of the law was a shadow of things to come and pointed toward Christ.
+- Gnosticism (verses 8-10).

+There is no deeper wisdom than that already given in God's Word.
+The fullness of the Godhead dwells in Christ bodily and we are complete in Him.

+- Legalism (verses 11-17)

+The legalism of the Law was a shadow of things to come and pointed toward Christ.

 Now that He has come and fulfilled these types, they are no longer necessary.
-He had triumphed over them. - \ Mysticism (verses 18, 19)-Paul condemned the worship of angels. - \ Asceticism (verses 20-23)
+He has triumphed over them.

+- Mysticism (verses 18-19)

+Paul condemned the worship of angels.

+- Asceticism (verses 20-23)